-Pediatric Track
+Pediatric Psychology Track

 The pediatric psychology internship is focused on providing evidence-based mental health assessment, intervention, and support to children and their families facing acute and chronic health conditions.
 This will take place across settings.
 First, our consultation/liaison (C&L) is a hallmark of our training.
 This includes meeting with patients and families during their inpatient admissions and collaborating with their medical teams.
 Services interns have been involved in include Oncology, Hematology, Pulmonary, Neonatal Intensive Care Unit (NICU), Pediatric Intensive Care Unit (PICU), General Medicine, Orthopedics, Endocrinology, and Nephrology.
 Additional experiences may be available.
 Purpose of consults include developing pain management strategies, diagnostic assessment, behavioral interventions to increase adherence to medical regimen, behavioral feeding interventions, trauma-informed care and support as patients/families adjust and adapt to medical diagnoses and changes to quantity and quality of life.
+Extending past direct clinical care, training will focus on collaborating with multidisciplinary teams including speaking with medical staff about consult purpose and relaying impression/recommendations, co-treating and collaborating with developmental therapies, and participating in interdisciplinary meetings meant to provide best care for our patients.

 Pediatric Track interns manage approximately 100-200 medical consultations during the course of the year.
-Faculty attempt to distribute consults so interns are exposed to patient of different ages, medical concerns, referral questions.
+Faculty attempt to distribute consults so interns are exposed to patient of different ages, medical concerns, referral questions, and cultural backgrounds.

 Pediatric Track interns will also participate in half-day outpatient medical clinics twice a month (e.g., craniofacial clinic, burn clinic).
-These experiences are 6 month rotations and vary in execution of interdisciplinary care.
+These experiences are 6-month rotations and vary in execution of interdisciplinary care.